chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 ```

 The following Dockerfile will:
-1. Use the `gcc-glibc` Chainguard Image as a builder;
+1. Use the `gcc-glibc` Chainguard Image as the builder stage;
 2. Set the current working directory of the image to `/usr/bin`;
 3. Copy our `hello.c` program code to the current directory;
 4. Compile the program using `gcc` and name it `hello`;